Honey: 6 Health Benefits & 6 Varieties

 Side Effects – When Honey Can Be Bad for You

-Side effects of the plant nectar are not known so far.
-However, if you suffer from an allergy, then you should better avoid honey products.
+There are no known side effects of honey so far.
+However, if you suffer from an allergy, then you may do best to avoid honey products.
 The reason for this is the pollen contained, which can aggravate allergy symptoms.

-Similarly, if you have fructose intolerance.
+Similarly, if you have fructose intolerance, you might avoid honey.
 Those who cannot tolerate fructose are usually allergic to honey as well.

-Moreover, keep in mind that honey contains much sugar, and don´t eat too much, because too much sugar is not good for you.
+Moreover, keep in mind that honey contains quite a lot of sugar, and use it judiciously, because too much sugar is not good for you.

 Health Benefits of Honey – Why Honey is Good for You